platformsh/platformsh-docs/docs/src/integrations/overview.md

 ## Validate integrations

-Once your integration has been configured, you can check that it's working as exepected.
+Once your integration has been configured, you can check that it's working as expected.
 To do so, follow these steps:

 1. Run the `platform integration:validate` command.